jacksonianrtaylor/movie_rec_proj/README.md

 ## Challenges:

-* Many times, the users ratings are not accurate to their preference.
-This introduces poorly informed decisions (Garbage in Garbage out).
+* Realistically, the users ratings are not always accurate to their preference.
+This introduces poorly informed decisions in training and testing (Garbage in Garbage out).

-* Intuitively, rating predictions to a users requested movie can be worse if the user only inputs a small number of rated movies, because there is less data that can be used to compare to other users and therefore less potential to accuractely rate movies based on this type of relationship.
-However, it is best to train and test a model where test users enter a small number of ratings because it is an easier task for the user in a front-end implementation of this model.
-There is a massive tradeoff between user friendly service and accuracy.
+* Intuitively, rating predictions to a users requested movie will lose precision when less userprovided ratings are entered by the user.
+The less data that can be used to relate or dissociate users, the less grounded the predictions become.
+On the other hand, the benefits of training a model that requires less from the the user, will only improve the user experience when the model is implemented.
+Unfortunately, there is a massive tradeoff between effective service and accuracy in model predictions.

 * Predictions to a movies rating can be worse when there are a small number of users who rated that same movie.

-* The iterative_svd function discussed later has hyperparameters that to be optimized.
+* The iterative_svd function discussed later has hyperparameters that need to be optimized.
 This is the purpose of the [bayesian_optimization.ipynb](bayesian_optimization.ipynb) notebook.

-* Larger initial bounds for the optimization function likely gives better performing hyperparameter outputs but also leads to a higher computation time.

-* Increasing the number of calls to the optimization function and the number of tests per call can help the model produce better hyperparametrs but it is expensive.
+* Larger initial bounds for the parameters of the Baysian Optimization function may lead to the output of more effective hyperparameters, but it also magnifies the cost of the already time consuming optimization process.
+Increasing the number of calls to the optimization function and the number of tests per call has the same effect.
 This is why dask is used for parrallel processing and numba is used as a just-in-time(jit) compiler for the by far most taxing function found in both notebooks: "epoch".

 ## Data source: